My primary goal:

 Most of the open world consists of volumes as well (specifically, open-air volumes), giving it overall feel of that of the first Unreal or Quake 2.
 Again, no need to detalize any voxels until damage is done to the terrain.

 All those optimizations allow floods like Terraria has, but better, more epic.
 I will definitely include a spell to trigger eruption resulting in a 200-meter volcano, its lava flooding your opponent's dungeon and killing his d00ds.

-Graphics is deliberatedly simplified but not in an exaggerated/super-deformed style.
+Graphics is deliberatedly simplified.
 Trees are low-poly, mobs are relatively high-poly (~20k) but cached to sprites.
 Animation is costly, physics-based -- which allows for both jiggly scantily-clad girls and disgusting fat monsters with jiggly bits.
 Both have poor support in modern games, even triple-a, due to over-reliance on bone-based animation tools.
 Animation supports pre-baked sets (think md3) used for most characters except a few closest.
 That also blends better with sprites used even further away.

 I will do all of that using my own animation tool, not the fucking Blender.
 I will never use that eldritch abomination, I don't want my brain melting away.